 - 1. Disable the blower output drive voltage as follows: - (a) Press the MENU key until CONFIGURATION MENU is displayed. - (b) Press the ▲ arrow key until the ANALOG OUTPUT function is displayed, then press the CHANGE key. - (c) Press the ▼ arrow key until OFF is displayed, then press the ENTER key. - 2.
-Start the unit and put the unit in Manual Mode at a valve position between 25% and 30%. - 3.
+Start the unit in the MANUAL mode at a valve position between 25% and 30%. - 3.
 The unit should shut down and lockout, showing AIRFLOW FAULT DURING PURGE in the display. - 4.
 The unit should perform one IGNITION RETRY cycle and then shut down, since the blower is disabled.
 The unit will then display AIRFLOW FAULT DURING PURGE. - 5.
-Re-enable the blower output drive voltage by performing the following steps: - (a) Press the MENU key until CONFIGURATION MENU is displayed. - (b) Press the ▲ arrow key until the ANALOG OUTPUT function is displayed, then press the CHANGE key. - (c) Press the ▲ arrow key until VALVE POSITION 0-10V is displayed, then press the ENTER key.
-(Note, some units will instead display VALVE POSITION 4-20V.) - (d) Press the CLEAR button to clear the airflow fault. - 6.
-Once the unit has proved flame, turn off the blower again by going to the Configuration Menu, Analog Output menu item and select OFF. - 7.
+Re-enable the blower output drive voltage by performing the following steps: - (a) Press the MENU key until CONFIGURATION MENU is displayed. - (b) Press the ▲ arrow key until the ANALOG OUTPUT function is displayed, then press the CHANGE key. - (c) Press the ▲ arrow key until VALVE POSITION 0-10V is displayed, then press the ENTER key. - (d) Press the CLEAR button to clear the airflow fault. - 6.
+Once the unit has proved flame, turn off the blower again by going to the Configuration menu, Analog Output menu item and select OFF. - 7.
 The Blower Proof Switch will open and the blower should stop.
 The unit should shut down and display AIRFLOW FAULT DURING RUN. - 8.
-Go to the Configuration Menu, Analog Output item and select VALVE POSITION 0-10v.
+Go to the Configuration menu, Analog Output item and select VALVE POSITION 0-10v.